FAQ

 Q. Why did you move to Saudi Arabia?

-A. My visa this time says I’m not allowed to work in the Kingdom.
-But McGill contracted me to teach, so that’s what I’m doing: teaching English at a technical college.
+A. My visa said I wasn’t allowed to work in the Kingdom.
+But McGill contracted me to teach, so that’s what I did: taught English at technical colleges.
 Again, if you want to know more, check out my FAQ on heading to Saudi Arabia.

 Q. What are your plans for the future?